 We define climate contributions as the financial support provided by a company to support climate change action beyond the company's own value chain, without claiming to neutralise its own emissions.

-A company can claim to contribute to climate change mitigation activities, without claiming ownership of the emission reduction outcomes and without subtracting associated reductions from their own GHG inventory or net-zero target.
+A company can claim to contribute to the goals of the Paris Agreement beyond its value chain, without claiming ownership of any resulting emission reductions and without subtracting associated reductions from their own GHG inventory or net-zero target.